j-w-matlock/Decision-Tree-App/README.md

 2. **Edit or delete nodes** via the *Edit Node* sidebar section.
 Deleting a node also removes its connected edges.
 3. **Add edges** between nodes with optional labels and probabilities.
 4. **Edit or delete edges** in the *Edit Edge* sidebar section.
-5. Use the **Actions** toolbar to export the current tree to JSON, import a saved tree, clear the canvas or auto-compute probabilities for decision nodes.
+5. Use the **Actions** toolbar to export the current tree to JSON, import a saved tree, clear the canvas or auto-compute probabilities for chance nodes.
-6. The **Decision Pathways** table lists each path from root to leaf with its cumulative probability.
+6. The **Decision Pathways** table lists each path from root to leaf with its cumulative probability, cost, benefit and payoff.
 7. Click **Export PNG** on the canvas to download an image of the current tree.

 ## Examples and Tutorials